-Option 6B: Hybrid Redevelopment Adventure Dome Destination Attraction
+Option 6B: Hybrid Redevelopment of Adventure Dome Destination Attraction

-- Create Adventure Dome Destination Attraction in the location of razed Show Dome. - ♦ A new building would be targeted at a 50+ year lifespan.
+- ◆ Create Adventure Dome Destination Attraction in the location of razed Show Dome.
+The Show Dome is a candidate to be razed if that were to occur because it does not have a plant collection. - ♦ A new building would be targeted at a 50+ year lifespan.
 The current Domes have shorter remaining lifespans as they are already over 50 years old.
-Thus, a build-to suit Dome may be more easily financed on a long-term basis and could provide specific physical attributes for a destination attraction. - Facilitates development in a built to suit building. - ♦ Accommodates investment criteria with a long-term facility lifespan.
+Thus, a build-to suit Dome may be more easily financed on a long-term basis and could provide specific physical attributes for a destination attraction. - ◆ Facilitates development in a built to suit building. - Accommodates investment criteria with a long-term facility lifespan.